Skip to content

 Ultimate Rust is publicly available on GitHub, and that means it can evolve with the help of people like you.
 It doesn't matter if you found a typo, have a suggestion for improvement, want to propose a clearer example, or want to add a new exercise.
 Every contribution is welcome.

 That's exactly why I chose to make this book open-source.
-So it doesn't stagnate, but keeps improving over time, with the help of readers who care.
+So that it doesn't stagnate, but keeps improving over time, with the help of readers who care.

 Ways to Contribute